ara3d/ara3d/src/Ara3D.Serialization.BFAST/README.md

 that the format could be easily and efficiently decoded using JavaScript on most modern web-browsers with very little code.

-BFAST is maintained by [VIMaec LLC](https://www.vimaec.com) and is licensed under the terms of the MIT License.

 ## Features